Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Africa's wars of independence weren't just military conflicts—they were laboratories for anti-colonial strategy that reshaped global politics.
-You're being tested on how these struggles reveal the mechanisms of decolonization: settler colonialism versus extraction colonialism, Cold War proxy dynamics, guerrilla mobilization tactics, and the unfinished business of post-independence state-building.
+Africa's wars of independence weren't just military conflicts.
+They were laboratories for anti-colonial strategy that reshaped global politics.
+These struggles reveal the core mechanisms of decolonization: settler colonialism versus extraction colonialism, Cold War proxy dynamics, guerrilla mobilization tactics, and the unfinished business of post-independence state-building.
 Understanding why some conflicts lasted decades while others concluded relatively quickly tells you everything about colonial investment, metropolitan politics, and international pressure.

 Don't just memorize dates and acronyms.
 Know what each conflict illustrates about broader patterns: Why did Portuguese colonies fight longer?
 How did Cold War alignments shape outcomes?
 What made settler colonies particularly violent?
-These conceptual threads connect individual wars to the larger story of African self-determination—and they're exactly what FRQ prompts will ask you to analyze.
+These conceptual threads connect individual wars to the larger story of African self-determination, and they're exactly what essay prompts will ask you to analyze.

 Where European populations established permanent settlements and claimed land as their own, independence required not just political transfer but fundamental restructuring of society.
 Settler colonies produced the most protracted and violent conflicts because colonizers had no "home" to return to.

-Compare: Algeria vs. Rhodesia—both settler colonies requiring armed struggle, but Algeria's integration into France made it a metropolitan crisis while Rhodesia's UDI made it an international pariah.
-If an FRQ asks about settler colonialism's impact on decolonization, these are your strongest contrasts.
+Compare: Algeria vs. Rhodesia.
+Both were settler colonies requiring armed struggle, but Algeria's legal integration into France made it a metropolitan crisis, while Rhodesia's UDI made it an international pariah.
+If an essay asks about settler colonialism's impact on decolonization, these are your strongest contrasts.

-Portugal, Europe's poorest colonial power, refused decolonization longer than any other—until the wars bankrupted the state and triggered revolution at home.
+Portugal, Europe's poorest colonial power, refused decolonization longer than any other.
+The authoritarian Estado Novo regime under Salazar (and later Caetano) viewed the colonies as essential to national identity and economic survival.
+The wars continued until they bankrupted the state and triggered revolution at home.
 The simultaneity of liberation struggles across Portuguese Africa created unsustainable military overstretch.

-Compare: Angola vs. Mozambique—both Portuguese colonies gaining independence in 1975, but Angola's three-way movement split produced immediate civil war while Mozambique's unified FRELIMO initially consolidated power.
-Key distinction for understanding post-independence trajectories.
+Compare: Angola vs. Mozambique.
+Both were Portuguese colonies gaining independence in 1975, but Angola's three-way movement split produced immediate civil war, while Mozambique's unified FRELIMO initially consolidated power.
+This is a key distinction for understanding post-independence trajectories.

 Southern Africa became the final frontier of white minority rule, where anti-colonial struggles intersected with anti-apartheid resistance and superpower competition.
-South Africa's regional dominance meant liberation movements faced not just colonial powers but a hostile neighbor committed to destabilization.
+South Africa's regional dominance meant liberation movements faced not just colonial powers but a hostile neighbor committed to destabilizing any progressive government on its borders.

-Compare: Namibia vs. Zimbabwe—both achieved independence through negotiated settlements (Lancaster House 1979, Tripartite Accord 1988), but Namibia's UN involvement created stronger international guarantees.
-Useful for discussing the role of international institutions in decolonization.
+Compare: Namibia vs. Zimbabwe.
+Both achieved independence through negotiated settlements (Lancaster House 1979, Tripartite Accord 1988), but Namibia's UN involvement created stronger international guarantees.
+This comparison is useful for discussing the role of international institutions in decolonization.

 Not all independence struggles targeted European powers.
 Some conflicts challenged African states accused of perpetuating colonial-style domination over marginalized regions.
 These wars complicate simple narratives of decolonization by revealing how independence could reproduce oppression.

-Compare: Eritrea vs. South Sudan—both achieved independence from African states rather than European powers, but Eritrea fought a unified liberation war while South Sudan's path involved two civil wars and international mediation.
-Essential for discussing the limits of colonial-era boundaries.
+Compare: Eritrea vs. South Sudan.
+Both achieved independence from African states rather than European powers, but Eritrea fought a unified liberation war while South Sudan's path involved two civil wars spanning decades and extensive international mediation.
+This comparison is essential for discussing the limits of colonial-era boundaries.

 | Concept | Best Examples |